-Lab Band East (MU 263) is a slightly smaller hall than Kenton Hall and is also used for many classes and rehearsals.
+Lab East (MU 263) is a slightly smaller hall than Lab West and is also used for many classes and rehearsals.
 It is equipped with risers, sound equipment for classes, drums, guitar and bass amps, and a Steinway grand piano.
 This hall is also available to be checked out for special musical projects carried on by students involving the rehearsal of groups formed for specific purposes.

 The Music Annex consists of more than 20 spaces that serve a variety of needs within the college.
 This building includes instrument repair shops, piano technical services, several large classrooms, percussion storage and rehearsal spaces, a piano classroom, and offices for both faculty and support staff.